sgohl/promex/README.md

 - meta: there you define the `TYPE` and `HELP` line for the prometheus exporter metrics page
 - run: the actual script to be run.
 Should return not more than exactly that value you want to publish

+The /metrics route will trigger all checks via task-spooler (for parallel runs) and flock (for avoiding overlaps) and `cat` all output files in `$OUT`
+  *Note:* First time it will most certainly not output anything.
+Prometheus will scrape every X seconds anyway.

 # Credits